appsmithorg/appsmith-docs/website/docs/packages/overview.md

 * Supports the creation of datasource queries and JS objects for effective data manipulation.
 * Like Query Modules, any updates or modifications to a JavaScript Module are reflected instantly across all applications using the module.
-* To pass JSObject values to queries, use Appsmith Global Objects, like this.params.paramName.
+* To pass JSObject values to queries use Appsmith [Global Objects](/write-code/reference), like `this.params.paramName`.

+**Limitations**

+* Unlike Query Modules, JavaScript Modules have a limitation—they do not support direct value passing from the app.
+You can use Appsmith objects and functions to pass or store values between the application and the JavaScript Module.
+* Direct binding of Query Module data inside the JS modules is not supported.
+* Support for custom JS libraries is not available in the closed beta.

 See How to [Reuse JS modules](/packages/how-to-guides/create-js-module)